sohnjangil/ClusToR/README.md

-# SRATOR (A tool for Splitting Read and Assembly TO Referece genome)
+# TSRATOR (Tools for Splitting Read and Assembly TO Referece genome)

 This is a tool for splitting sequencing reads and assembled scaffolds (or contigs) to groups of reference genome's choromosomes (or scaffolds).